alt="Accident Claims Assist company logo"

 Behavioural Changes

-When it comes to the psychological consequences after an accident, it affects different people and varies from age to age.
+The psychological consequences of an accident affect different people and vary from age to age.

 The psychological effects and post-accident trauma on children and minors are different than adults.
-Kids may not be able to understand what happened, leading them to express their behavioural changes.
+Kids may be unable to understand what happened, leading them to express their behavioural changes.

 Nightmares, separation anxiety, and fear of travel are common reactions for individuals.
 The children also exhibit mood swings as they try to figure out feelings they do not understand.